HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 • Conduction involves heat transfer by particles vibrating against each other in a solid or collisions between particles in a gas or liquid.
 Conduction is the main mode of heat transfer in a solid.

 • Particle theory: In a solid the hotter particles vibrate more strongly, having a greater kinetic energy (KE) store and bang into neighbouring cooler lower KE particles and so transfer KE to them, so heat energy is transferred from a higher temperature region to a cooler region in any solid material.
-This kinetic energy of vibration is referred to as thermal energy store.
-In other words the higher the temperature of a material the more 'thermal energy' it contains.

 • There is no effective heat transfer by convection or radiation within a solid material.

-• The more dense a material, generally speaking the better the conductor - the faster heat is conducted.
+• The more dense a material, generally speaking the better the conductor - the faster heat energy is conducted.

 • In materials where the particles are further apart the rate of heat transfer (rate of conduction) is reduced eg gases like air are much poorer conductors than solids like stone.

-• Metals are particularly good conductors because of free moving electrons - a different heat transfer mechanism to that described here, which applies to all solids.
+• Metals are particularly good conductors of thermal energy because of free moving electrons - a different heat transfer mechanism to that described here, which applies to all solids.
 Because the electrons are free to move in the solid metal, they can rapidly transfer kinetic energy by particle movement.
-The 'hot' electrons in the higher temperature region collide with neighbouring cooler electrons and so rapidly transferring heat energy (KE) - much faster than vibrating atoms in non-metals which are held in fixed positions.

 • Incidentally if you pick up a cold poor conductor like a stone and then pick up an equally cold metal object at the same cool temperature, the metal object feels colder (but it isn't) because it conducts heat from your fingers faster than the stone!